 Cancellation / Refund Policy: By completing your purchase from Biologix Solutions LLC through PayPal, you agree that you are purchasing digital, non-tangible product / service / training courses, and as such are not entitled to a refund once accessed.
 If you have any questions, please feel to contact us by phone or email before purchasing online course.

-Reducing Medical Errors for Pharmacy Course Fulfills Mandatory Patient / Medication Safety CE: Delaware, District of Columbia, Iowa, Maryland, Michigan, New Mexico, New York, Ohio, Oregon, Pennsylvania, South Carolina
+Reducing Medical Errors for Pharmacy Course Fulfills Mandatory Patient / Medication Safety CE: Delaware, District of Columbia, Florida, Iowa, Maryland, Michigan, New Mexico, New York, Ohio, Oregon, Pennsylvania, South Carolina